GwenTinho/gwentinho.github.io/src/index.md

 I did an [M1 project](https://gwentinho.github.io/files/report-rfsa.pdf) with [Daniela Petrisan](https://www.irif.fr/~petrisan/) about recovering residual finite state automata (RFSA) via the [functorial approach to automata](https://lmcs.episciences.org/6213), the ideas are what inspired the current internship.

+I finished my [M2 internship](https://gwentinho.github.io/files/report-mnemetic.pdf) with Jonas Frey on lax-idempotent monads.
+The idea here was to understand what it means to be a generator with respect to a cocompletion.
+And use this to recover certain dualities from categorical logic and Stone duality.

 ## What I do right now

-I am currently doing an M2 internship with [Jonas Frey](https://sites.google.com/site/jonasfreysite/) on Lax Idempotent monads.
-I recently gave a few talks on this.
-I will start my PhD in October at [LIPN](https://lipn.univ-paris13.fr/) with Jonas Frey, [Morgan Rogers](https://lipn.univ-paris13.fr/~rogers/index.html) and [Damiano Mazza](https://lipn.univ-paris13.fr/~mazza/) on connecting Differential Cohesion and Differential Linear Logic.
+I will start my PhD in October at [LIPN](https://lipn.univ-paris13.fr/) with [Jonas Frey](https://sites.google.com/site/jonasfreysite/), [Morgan Rogers](https://lipn.univ-paris13.fr/~rogers/index.html) and [Damiano Mazza](https://lipn.univ-paris13.fr/~mazza/) on connecting Differential Cohesion and Differential Linear Logic.

 ## Talks